eSoroosh/Portfolio/README.md

   - Executive Master of Business Administration (EMBA)
   - BSc in Computer Software Engineering

+## 🧑‍🏫 Mentorship & Community Involvement
+I am passionate about sharing knowledge and empowering the next generation of tech professionals.
+As a mentor on [ADPList](https://adplist.org/mentors/soroosh-khaledi), I provide guidance on:
+- **Career Development:** Assisting mentees in navigating their career paths in the tech industry
+- **Technical Skills:** Offering insights into full-stack development, AI integration, and best coding practices
+- **Project Management:** Sharing expertise in Agile methodologies, product management, and effective team collaboration

 ## 📫 Let's Connect!
 LinkedIn: https://www.linkedin.com/in/soroosh-khaledi/
 Feel free to explore my projects or reach out for collaboration.
 Looking forward to connecting with fellow developers and innovators! 🚀